 Before your birthday, add 2 years.
 After your birthday, add 1 year.

-If your birthday has not come yet the year, you add 2 for your actual age.
+If your birthday has not come yet this year, add 2 to your actual age.

-If our birthday has already came the year, you add 1 for your actual age.
+If your birthday has already come this year, add 1 to your actual age.

 Once you add your age on your birthday, you won’t add 1 until next New Year’s Day.